The Next Generation (album)

-In addition, a new version of "Everything's Gonna Be Alright" was recorded and featured Derek Bramble on the track singing as well with re-worded lyrics and more bass.
+In addition, a new version of "Everything's Gonna Be Alright" was recorded, featuring Jamie Pineda and Derek Bramble, with re-written lyrics.

 The album was well received in Japan and had success in Korea.
-In Japan the album hit #4 on the Oricon International Charts and in Korea it hit several charts including a four-week stay on Bugs and five other #1's on Soribada, Mnet, Daum, Naver and SKT NATE RT.
+In Japan, the album hit #4 on the Oricon International Charts, and in Korea, it hit several charts, including a four-week stay on Bugs and five other #1's on Soribada, Mnet, Daum, Naver and SKT NATE RT.

 Production

 In late 2007 after being signed to the project, Jamie Pineda got right to work on writing for her first studio album.
 Pineda traveled all around the globe while writing with co-writers for the album to places such as Stockholm, Frankfurt and Nashville, just to name a few.
 Her co-writers included top hit makers Guy Roche, Lindy Robbins and Toby Gad.
 For nearly 8 months she traveled while writing for the album and in June 2008 started working with the new producer of the project, songwriter/producer Derek Bramble.
 From June 2008 to October 2008, the two worked on the album's production.
 Pineda recalls in a November 2009 interview that she and Bramble were both such perfectionists that sometimes they would get into small arguments but overall the production went great.